tanjilak/waterquality_app/README.md

 - Connect to an Arduino device
 - See real time data for pH, Temperature, and ORP values for water flowing out of a sink
 - Sign out and have their information saved
-- See predicted values for the next week
+- See predicted values for the next week (using LSTM for the machine learning algorithm)

 ### Application Layout